serverless/serverless/docs/providers/aws/events/sqs.md

 ## Setting the BatchSize

 For the SQS event integration, you can set the `batchSize`, which effects how many SQS messages will be included in a single Lambda invocation.
-The default `batchSize` is 10.
+The default `batchSize` is 10, and the max `batchSize` is 10.

 ```yml
 functions: